HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 It's crucial for developers to understand where specific security policies should be defined.
 For instance, while a secure policy might be defined through a `<meta>` tag, it could be ignored by the browser if it's not supported there, potentially leaving the application vulnerable to attacks.

 Although the Content Security Policy can be defined using a `<meta>` tag, its `frame-ancestors` and `sandbox` directives are not supported in this context.
-Despite this, our observations show that 1.70% of pages on desktop and 1.26% on mobile incorrectly used the `frame-ancestors` directive in the `<meta>` tag.
+Despite this, our observations show that 1.70% of pages that use CSP in a `<meta>` tag on desktop and 1.26% on mobile incorrectly used the `frame-ancestors` directive in the `<meta>` tag.
 This is far lower for the disallowed `sandbox` directive, which was defined for less than 0.01%.

 ### COEP, CORP and COOP confusion